 Nose: Broad and short.

-Profile: Gentle curve, brief stop is permitted.
+Chin: Should be moderate.
+Profile.
+Gentle curve, brief stop is permitted.
 Neck: Head should blend into a short neck.

 BODY:

 Torso: Body should be medium and well rounded.
 Should be even from shoulder to pelvic girdle.